|

 Marvin Tyrrell.

 née Marvin.
-Born March 2, 1920, London,
+Born March 2, 1920, London, England.

-England.
 Died May 25, 2013, Toronto, Ontario.
+Lynne Began

-Lynne began her working career as a stenographer
+her working career as a

-during World War ll (1939-1945).
-Around 1944 she
+Stenographer during World War ll (1939-1945.

-Brighton, England running guest house and a
+running a guest house and a clothing consignment

-moved to Jamaica to run an hotel.
-By 1950 they
+an hotel.
+By 1950 they were in

-born.
-Lynn apprenticed with Toronto couturier
+apprenticed with a Toronto couturier, Rodolphe

-Rodolphe Liska.
-Opening her own shop called The
+Liska.
+Opening her own shop called

-Baroness she sketched her own designs.
+Baroness, she sketched her own designs.
 The shop

 was eventually located on Scollard St. in the